isabellaPhung/UCSC-CSE123-S25/doc/common/decision_table.md

 ### Conclusion

 Both the **tablet planner** and **game style device** appear to be the most ideal for the considerations given.
-A combination of the two was chosen in the end, a sizeable desktop device with a large and present screen as was suggested from the tablet planner, yet with the addition of several interfacing buttons for clear interfacing.
+A combination of the two was chosen in the end: a sizeable desktop device with a large and present screen as was suggested from the tablet planner, yet with the addition of several interfacing buttons.